-The City of Cheyenne Governing Body, operating under the Mayor/Council form of government, reviews and approves changes to the water and sewer rates and the water and sewer enterprise fund budgets as recommended by the Board.
+The City of Cheyenne Governing Body, operating under the Mayor/Council form of government, review and approve changes to the water and sewer rates and the waterworks and sewer enterprise fund budgets as recommended by the Board.
 The Board consists of five members appointed to staggered six-year terms by the Mayor with the advice and consent of the City Council.